• Pinterest

 2. Know Your Zone

 When I lived in Illinois and Ohio, I was living in the hardiness zone of 6a.
 Now that I am living in Southwest Florida, I am considered to be living in zone 10a.
 Southwest Florida is considered to be tropical.
 It has been somewhat of a challenge learning to garden in a different zone.
-So many of the plants I loved in Illinois like hostas and tulips can’t grow here due to the high humidity and lack of cold weather.
+So many of the plants I loved in Illinois like hostas and tulips can’t easily be grown here due to the high humidity and lack of cold weather.
 But, I can have blooming plants outdoors practically year round!
 That makes me very happy!
 My! geraniums actually do better in the Fall and Winter in Florida.

 3. Don’t Forget To Evaluate Microclimates as well as Soil Quality